feilchenfeldt/enrichme/README.rst

     enrichme --help

-Example scripts with further explanations and example data can be found in ./examples/
+Example scripts with further explanations and example data can be found in the `examples folder <examples>`_

+They will be installed alongside the enrichme package.
+The location depends whether enrichme is installed system-wide or into a virtual environment.
+Alternatively you can `download <https://github.com/feilchenfeldt/enrichme/archive/master.zip>`_ the repo as a zip and extract it and run the samples below inside the examples folder.

 Test for enrichment of GWAS scores above 3 (p-value<10^-3) in GO-categories::